Loans for Canadian students

 US students must apply for loans through the US government.
 Dual citizens (citizens of both the US and Canada) may be able to apply for loans through both the US and Canadian governments.

-The types of funding available through the Direct Loan Program are direct subsidized and direct unsubsidized loans (previously Stafford loans) and direct PLUS loans for parents (previously parent PLUS loans).
-UBC students are not eligible for Pell grants, Perkins loans, or other types of US Federal financial aid.
+The types of funding available through the Direct Loan Program are Direct Subsidized Loans and Direct Unsubsidized Loans (previously Stafford Loans) and Direct PLUS Loans for parents (previously Parent PLUS Loans).
+UBC students are not eligible for Pell Grants, Perkins Loans, or other types of US federal financial aid.